 - In the B-Movie Evil Alien Conquerors, said conquerors tell a normal human, when he helps them, that he will die painlessly.
 It's something of a Running Gag, to the point that he eventually waves them off with a parting "Die painlessly" to theirs.

 - In Coneheads, this is what Mr. Conehead says to the woman who sabotages her driving exam in an attempt to start an affair with him.
 He won't sleep with her, but promises she'll be on the protected list once his people invade.

 - In the first film, Megatron makes the offer to Sam: "Give me the Allspark, and you may live to be my pet."

 - Becomes a major plot point in the third film.
-Carly's boss Dylan, and some of his associates, are the descendents of humans who worked for NASA when the Ark was discovered on the moon.
+Carly's boss Dylan, and some of his associates, are the descendants of humans who worked for NASA when the Ark was discovered on the moon.
 To ensure that no other human learned of this, Soundwave and Laserbeak forced NASA's employees to keep quiet about the discovery, lest they be killed off.
 Dylan turns out to be one of the few humans chosen to be spared after the Decepticons enslave humanity, possibly to work as a liaison between the 'Cons and the human slaves.
 It's also revealed that the various deaths in history related to NASA were Soundwave and Laserbeak getting rid of "loose ends."